orcajs/orca.js/README.md

 What is orca.js?

 ORCA defines a set of client binding APIs for javascript developers.
 It provides an abstraction to the signaling protocols used in order to establish WebRTC communications, and it exposes a simplified object and eventing model for RTC oriented applications.
-In order to run a application using the orca.js API you must have: (1) an orca.js wrapping library, commonly called the "transport library", implementing a signaling protocol (e.g. SIP over websockets) to the server; and (2) a signaling server supporting the protocol.
+In order to run an application using the orca.js API you must have: (1) an orca.js wrapping library, commonly called the "transport library", implementing a signaling protocol (e.g. SIP over websockets) to the server; and (2) a signaling server supporting the protocol.
 These components should be available to you from orca.js-compatible service providers and may be bound to special license agreements, terms, and conditions specific to each provider.
 The [Orca reflector](https://github.com/orcajs/reflector) is available for testing and prototyping on a local network.
 We welcome any contributions using popular signaling protocols like SIP or Jingle.

 Who should use orca.js?